alewman/rom-farmer/AI.md

 ## 🎯 What This Project Actually Does

-**ROM Groomer** is a production-grade ROM collection manager that handles:
+**ROM Farmer** is a production-grade ROM collection manager that handles:
 - Multiple DAT standards (No-Intro, Redump, TOSEC)
 - Complex transformations (CHD, XISO, CSO, RVZ compression)
 - Storage optimization (budget-based selection with compression prediction)